wesleybowman/weather/README.md

 **How it works**:

-1. get external IP
-2. get location by external IP
+1. get location by external IP
-3. get weather data by location
+2. get weather data by location

 **What it uses**: